How To Install Synology Surveillance Station

 select camera.png

-Step 11: Check that all the camera details are filled in, including the cameras username & password (also give the camera a unique name to help you identify it from other cameras)
+Step 11: Check that all the camera details are filled in, including the cameras username & (also give the camera a unique name to help you identify it from other cameras)

 details.png